Quick Take

 Keeping up with a Tibetan spaniel’s grooming is crucial, especially because shedding happens throughout the year for this small dog.
 It is best to brush their coat weekly to eliminate the dead hair that can get stuck in their coat.
 However, this dog has a double coat that is incredibly silky, so don’t let the texture fool you — brushing is necessary.

 Baths come much less frequently.
 Unless the dog becomes incredibly dirty, it shouldn’t need to be bathed more than once every 6 to 8 weeks.
-Brushing their teeth is much more frequent at no less than 2 to 3 times a week, though some owners prefer to brush them every day.
+Brushing their teeth should be done much more frequently, at no less than 2 to 3 times a week, though some owners prefer to brush them every day.

 Nail trimming is another “as-needed” grooming task, but it is best to do it once or twice monthly.
-A good rule of thumb is to listen when your dog walks – if you hear their nails, it’s time for a trim.
-Handling their paws will make your dog less antsy about having them handled during grooming.
+A good rule of thumb is to listen when your dog walks — if you hear their nails, it’s time for a trim.
+Regularly handling their paws will make your dog less anxious about grooming.

 Training